Eric Vaughn Show

 - Died March 16, 1994 in Dulzura, CA USA

 Show was a mainstay in the Padres rotation through most of the 1980s.
 In 1984, he went 15-9 on a club that reached the World Series.
-The next year, he was on the mound when Pete Rose got his 4,192nd hit to break Ty Cobb's career mark.
+The next year, in 1985, he was on the mound when Pete Rose got his 4,192nd hit to break Ty Cobb's career mark.
 While the crowd cheered, he sat on the mound with his arms folded.

-Show is remembered by Chicago Cubs fans for throwing a beanball at Andre Dawson's face after the slugger hit a home run off of him in 1987.
+Show is remembered by Chicago Cubs fans for throwing a beanball at Andre Dawson's face after the slugger hit a home run off him in 1987.
 Dawson was initially so banged up on the play (he got over 20 stitches) that he couldn't charge the mound, so instead his teammates, led by Rick Sutcliffe, charged the mound from the dugout.
 Show was removed from the game by the umpires for his own safety.

 Away from the diamond, Show was remembered for his membership in the controversial, conservative John Birch Society.
 He also played the guitar and released an album of jazz music at one time.
 He was found dead in his bed at a drug rehabilitation center at age 37.